Elmyr de Hory: Forgery as a business

-Unmasking the forger
+Unmasking

-In 1964, now 58 years old, de Hory began to tire of the forgery business, and soon his work began to suffer.
+In 1964, then 58 years old, de Hory began to tire of the forgery business, and soon his work began to suffer.
 Consequently, many art experts began noticing that the paintings they were receiving were forgeries.
 Some of the galleries examining de Hory's work alerted Interpol, and the police were soon on the trail of Legros and Lessard.
 Legros sent de Hory to Australia for a year to keep him out of the eye of the investigation.

 By 1966, more of de Hory's paintings were being revealed as forgeries; one man in particular, Texas oil magnate Algur H. Meadows, to whom Legros had sold 56 forged paintings, was so outraged to learn that most of his collection was forged that he demanded the arrest and prosecution of Legros.
-Angered, Legros decided to hide from the police at de Hory's house on Ibiza, where he asserted ownership and threatened to evict de Hory.
+Alarmed, Legros decided to hide from the police at de Hory's house on Ibiza, where he asserted ownership and threatened to evict de Hory.
 Coupled with this and with Legros's increasingly violent mood swings, de Hory decided to leave Ibiza.
 Legros and Lessard were apprehended soon thereafter and imprisoned on charges of check fraud.

 De Hory continued to elude the police for some time but, tired of life in exile, decided to move back to Ibiza to accept his fate.
 In August 1968, a Spanish court convicted him of the crimes of homosexuality, showing no visible means of support, and consorting with criminals (Legros), sentencing him to two months in prison in Ibiza.
 He was never directly charged with forgery because the court could not prove that he had ever created any forgeries on Spanish soil.
 He was released in October 1968 and expelled from Ibiza for one year.
-During that time he resided in Torremolinos, Spain.
+During that time, he resided in Torremolinos, Spain.

 One year following his release, de Hory, by then a celebrity, returned to Ibiza.
 He told his story to Clifford Irving, who wrote the biography Fake!
 The Story of Elmyr de Hory the Greatest Art Forger of Our Time.
 De Hory appeared in several television interviews and was featured with Irving in the Orson Welles documentary F for Fake (1973).
 In Welles's film, de Hory questioned what it was that made his forgeries inferior to the actual paintings created by the artists he imitated, particularly since they had fooled so many experts and were always appreciated when it was believed that they were genuine.
 In F for Fake, Welles also poses questions about the nature of the creative process, how trickery, illusion, and duplicity often prevail in the art world, and thus, in some respects, downplays the culpability of the art forger de Hory and outliers like him.